Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

 \subsubsection{Helmholtz Equation in 2D}

 To further demonstrate the benefits of adaptive meshing, we examine physics-informed learning for a 2D Helmholtz equation with Dirichlet boundary conditions, following the setup in \citet{wang2020understanding}.
-The problem is defined as
+The problem is defined in the domain $\Omega = (-3,3)^2$ as